chusj-pigu/nf-basemap/README.md

 Using [samtools], the .sam file is first converted to .bam using `samtools view`, sorted with `samtools sort` and indexed using `samtools index`.
 Statistics are reported with `samtools stats` and `multiqc`.

 ## Outputs
-Generates a .sam file, .bam files for sorted and indexed reads, sorted.stats text file for general statistics of the mapping and the [multiqc] report.
+Generates a .sam file, .bam files for sorted and indexed reads, sorted.stats text file for general statistics of the mapping and a [multiqc] report.